Given not all the heat is a result of global warming. Some of the heat comes from natural seasonal weather patterns.

 To qualify as a heatwave, temperatures must be outside historical averages for the area.

-June 2021 goes down in history as the record hottest ever month in the U.S.
+Summer 2023 goes seems to be going down in history as one of the record-hottest ever months in the U.S.

 What Causes Heatwaves?